DanielLiamAnderson/Packaide/README.md

 ## Building for Development

 If you'd like to play around with the code and make modifications, the following instructions will help you build the project from source and run the provided tests and benchmarks.
+You'll need to follow the [previous instructions]((#requirements) for installing the library requirements, and install
+[CMake](https://cmake.org/) and a compatible build tool, e.g., [Make](https://www.gnu.org/software/make/) or [Ninja](https://ninja-build.org/).

 To build Packaide from source, you must first initialize the CMake build.
 It is good practice to have seperate Debug and Release builds, one for testing and one for benchmarking.
 If you are not familar with CMake, I recommend reading [this tutorial](https://cliutils.gitlab.io/modern-cmake/) at some point.

 ### Testing